5 Facts About André Leon Talley You Probably Didn't Know • EBONY

 He attended an HBCU

-Before attending the prestigious Brown University, Talley attended the historic North Carolina Central University in Durham, North Carolina (NCCU).
+Before attending Brown University, an Ivy League institution, Talley attended the historic North Carolina Central University (NCCU) in Durham, North Carolina.
 It was there that he obtained a Bachelor of Arts degree in French literature in 1970.
 As a proud proponent of HBCUs, this experience further instilled a sense of pride and confidence within him as a young Black man.

 He hosted a radio show on SiriusXM